anuja9328/rare-comics/README.md

 # rare-comics
-Hey, our lines of code are in the files named " index" , "pricing" and "product" .
+Hey, our lines of code are in the files named " index" , "pricing" and "checkout" .
+The css is "style".
 The images are in the folder /img.
 Thanks!